 "Before 11 weeks, free beta hCG is discriminatory but hCG is not.
 Between 11 and 13 gestational weeks, free beta hCG is univariately a more discriminatory Down syndrome screening marker than hCG."
 (References 27)

-DISCLAIMER: Pursuant to applicable federal and/or state laboratory requirements, NTD has established and verified the accuracy and precision of its testing services.
-Tests are developed and performance characteristics determined by NTD.
+DISCLAIMER: Pursuant to applicable federal and/or state laboratory requirements, Eurofins NTD, LLC has established and verified the accuracy and precision of its testing services.
+Tests are developed and performance characteristics determined by Eurofins NTD, LLC.
 The methods and performance characteristics have been reviewed and approved by the New York State Department of Health.